 Thompson for this idea.

-TANK MOUNTED IN THE ANCHOR LOCKER - Another ingenious idea is to store the propane bottle in the bow anchor locker.
-This works ONLY IF the locker is totally sealed from the rest of the boat AND the locker has a drain hole to vent propane fumes overboard.
+BOTTLE MOUNTED IN THE ANCHOR LOCKER - Another ingenious idea is to store the propane bottle in the bow anchor locker.
+This is ACCEPTABLE IF the locker is totally sealed from the rest of the boat AND the locker has a drain hole to vent propane fumes overboard.
 You must ensure that the drain hole is NEVER plugged with mud or weeds.
 See Tech Tip B11.
-As an added benefit, you might be able to smell leaking propane fumes if the bow is upwind of you.
+As an added safety benefit, you should be able to smell leaking propane fumes when the bow is upwind of you.
 Due to the humid conditions in the anchor locker, it is best to use an aluminum tank.

-DISPOSABLE BOTTLES - If you decide to use a disposable propane bottle because you don't want the complexity of constructing a vented storage locker for a large bottle then consider one of the following solutions.
+DISPOSABLE BOTTLE IDEAS - If you decide to use a disposable propane bottle because you don't want the complexity of constructing a vented storage locker for a 5 pound bottle then consider one of the following solutions.
 You will run out of propane one day so carry a spare!
 I presume people store their disposable bottles in a safe place where they can vent overboard but nobody talks about this.
 I would store a disposable bottle outside the hull in case one of them starts venting.
-I have no idea how a business is allowed to store pallets of full 1 lb bottles inside when at the same time they hold pallets of 20 pound bottles outside.
+I have no idea how a retail store is allowed to store pallets of full 1 lb bottles inside when at the same time they hold pallets of 20 pound bottles outside.

-PROPANE (LPG) SUPPLY LINE INSTALLATION - Having decided on a storage place for your propane bottle, you next have to consider the supply line.
-Support and protect it along its full length and check it regularly for chafe and leaks.
+PROPANE (LPG) SUPPLY HOSE INSTALLATION - Having decided on a storage locker for your propane bottle, you next have to consider the supply hose.
+Support and protect it along its full length and you should only occasionally have to check it for chafe.
 This being the case, it should be installed where it can easily be inspected.
 Consider one of the following safety tips: